Fishing for insights into raw and bulky data is tedious and mentally exhausting.

 Before we delve into the types of business charts, we’ll address the following question: why are graphs important to a business?

-Walk into almost any business meeting, and you’ll see charts and graphs incorporated into data stories.
+Walk into almost any business meeting, and you’ll see types of charts and graphs incorporated into data stories.

-It could be a chart showing the team’s progress on a big project.
-Or a graph showing the sales revenue versus competition or industry average.
+It could be a chart showing the team’s progress on a big project, highlighting key Project Management KPIs.
+Or a graph comparing the sales revenue against competitors or the industry average.

 Graphs and charts make the information much easier to digest and understand.